Pay for college principals has fallen overall, an analysis by TES reveals, with the squeeze being attributed to the sector’s funding pressures.

 These would be likely to be headed up by a group chief executive, with principals working under them with responsibility for individual campuses.

 "For younger folk with aspirations, the aspiration is going to have to be principal at second tier," he said.
 "I think for quite a lot of people, that will be a noble aspiration; not everybody wants to be the big player.
 For quite a lot of colleagues, this would be perfectly acceptable: they would rather concentrate on their students and on education."

 However, the University and College Union hit out at the high levels of pay awarded to some college leaders while their staff were subjected to a pay freeze.

-The UCU and Unison last month went on strike after the Association of Colleges, representing its members, refused to offer a pay rise for staff, arguing that mounting financial pressures meant that it was “not sustainable” for its members to offer any pay rise for 2015-16.
-UCU general secretary Sally Hunt said: “While some principals at UK colleges continue to enjoy sky-high salaries and pay hikes, staff pay continues to be held down.
-At a time when staff are facing real-terms pay cuts we are disappointed that principals’ salaries continue to remain so high.”
+Members of the UCU and Unison last month went on strike after the Association of Colleges, representing its members, refused to offer a pay rise for staff, arguing that mounting financial pressures meant that it was "not sustainable" for its members to offer any pay rise for 2015-16.
+UCU general secretary Sally Hunt said: "While some principals at UK colleges continue to enjoy sky-high salaries and pay hikes, staff pay continues to be held down.
+At a time when staff are facing real-terms pay cuts we are disappointed that principals’ salaries continue to remain so high."